notepad-plus-plus/npp-usermanual/content/docs/editing.md

 There are also around a hundred editor commands that are accessible from keyboard shortcuts (though not all have a keyboard shortcut assigned by default).
 Many of those commands are _not_ in the **Edit** menu (or any other Notepad++ menu).
 These commands are listed in the [**Shortcut Mapper**](../preferences/#shortcut-mapper)'s **Scintilla commands** tab, and you can use the **Shortcut Mapper** to edit the assignments (add shortcuts or remove shortcuts) for these commands, whether they currently have a shortcut or not.

 They have somewhat cryptic names, but if you look at the portion of the name to the right of the `SCI_` prefix, it does give you a hint.
 For example, `SCI_CUT` shows the shortcuts for the traditional Cut command, and `SCI_LINECUT` will cut the whole current line, rather than just the selection.
 The ones that have `LINE` in the name work on complete lines; if it has `CHAR` in the name, it works on individual characters; if it has `WORD` in the name, it works on whole words; and if it has `WORDPART` in the name, it works on partial words (also called "subwords", like `MyCoolFunction` has the three subwords `My`, `Cool`, and `Function`); if it has `PARA` in the name, it works on paragraphs (a paragraph ends with two consecutive newlines -- so a blank line between paragraphs);  `HOME`, `END`, `PAGEUP`, and `PAGEDOWN` correspond to the motions often associated with those keys on your keyboard.
-If it has `CUT`, `COPY`, `PASTE`, and `SELECT` in the name, it indicates a variant of the normal editor actions of cutting, copying, pasting, and selecting text; if it has `DELETE` or `DEL` in the name, it will delete what is indicated in the rest of the name; if it has `EXTEND` in the name, it "extends" the selection (adds to the selection; these are usually the `Shift+`-modified commands for growing the selection).
+If it has `CUT`, `COPY`, `PASTE`, and `SELECT` in the name, it indicates a variant of the normal editor actions of cutting, copying, pasting, and selecting text; if it has <kbd>DELETE</kbd> or `DEL` in the name, it will delete what is indicated in the rest of the name; if it has `EXTEND` in the name, it "extends" the selection (adds to the selection; these are usually the `Shift+`-modified commands for growing the selection).
 That should be enough to help you understand the basics of what each of those commands do.

 The Scintilla project, which Notepad++ uses to implement these traditional editor commands, has [documentation](https://www.scintilla.org/ScintillaDoc.html) for those  commands: you can look at the `SCI_xxxx` in the shortcut mapper, then search for that text on [their ScintillaDoc page](https://www.scintilla.org/ScintillaDoc.html) to find out more about that command.